TheBluePhoenix10/WorkSafe/README.md

+# WORKSAFE
+This is the main repo for the Worksafe project, that won Second place at the Eyes on Edge: tinyML Vision Challenge on hackster.io
+The project can be found here: https://www.hackster.io/TheBluePhoenix/worksafe-cv-based-multiparameter-monitoring-and-diagnostics-bdf042
 Even though it works with any camera device and you can feed it json data from any embedded device using wifi, this repository was developed to complement the WorkSafe device.
 This readme contains all basic information to run this software.

 ### **Dependencies:**